Terrorism in Europe: Modern trends

 Europol has published an annual trend report on terrorist attacks (including failed, foiled, and completed attacks) and terrorist-related arrests in the EU since 2006.
 The reports identify that perpetrators' known or suspected affiliations have been disparate in nature.
 Europol break these down into five categories: jihadist terrorism (previously termed "religiously-inspired terrorism"); ethno-nationalist and separatist terrorism; left-wing and anarchist terrorism; right-wing terrorism; and single-issue terrorism.
 Europol's reports do not provide a breakdown of the proportion of attacks that have been completed or the type of damage inflicted.
 According to these data, the vast majority of terrorist attacks in the EU between 2006 and 2013 were affiliated with ethnonational or separatist motives, followed by left-wing and anarchist attacks, and those that are registered as 'unspecified'.
 A significant number of terror attacks were motivated religiously or associated with right-wing groups.
 Among those arrested on terror-related crimes, most were religiously motivated and form the largest group, followed by separatist related terror suspects.

 In 2015, a total of 211 completed, failed, or foiled terrorist attacks were reported by EU states, resulting in 151 fatalities (of which 148 were in France, with 130 of them occurring during the November 2015 Paris attacks) and over 360 people injured.
 As in previous years, separatist attacks accounted for the largest proportion (65), followed by jihadist attacks (17).
 Jihadist attacks caused the largest number of fatalities (150) and injuries (250).
 The United Kingdom reported the largest number of attacks (103) but did not provide statistics on suspected affiliation.
 Tackling jihadist terrorism threats has become an over-riding priority for security services, although many commentators express concerns that the risk of far-right terrorism is currently being underestimated.

 In 2017, British intelligence MI5 said that Northern Ireland is the most concentrated area of terrorist activity "probably anywhere in Europe", with weekly threats from dissident Irish republicans.

 Europol report all deaths from terrorist activity in 2018 were caused by jihadist terrorism.
 As of 2019, Europol reported that left-wing terrorist groups in the EU had appeared to have ceased their operational activities.

+In 2023, Hamas linked operatives, planning a terrorist attack, against Jews and Israelis in Denmark were arrested by the Mossad and Danish authorities.